 Southeast Asia’s leading super app, Grab, uses Scylla for a growing set of use cases.
 Here you can see what Aravind Srinivasan, Engineering Lead at Grab, has to say about Scylla’s performance and self-optimizing capabilities:

 “We did not change our applications one bit.
 The same drivers, the same commands we were issuing before with Cassandra were working with Scylla with absolutely no changes.”

-We often talk about how easy it is to migrate from Cassandra or DataStax to Scylla.
+We often talk about how easy it is to migrate from Apache Cassandra or DataStax to Scylla.
 But don’t listen to us.
 David Blythe, Principal Software Engineer at SAS Institute will tell you all about it:

 “When we did performance tests for a back-end to JanusGraph we found that Scylla was giving 10 times faster performance than our existing system.”

 Leading cyber security company FireEye was looking for a better alternative to their combination of a custom graph database and PostgreSQL.
 Senior Manager Krishna Palati and DevOps Engineer Rahul Gaikwad share their selection process and why they chose Scylla here:

 Web browser pioneer Opera uses Scylla to synch browser experiences across desktop and mobile devices for millions of users.
 You can hear from Engineering Manager Rafal Furmanski and DevOps Engineer Piotr Olchawala on why they chose Scylla and how important reliability of the system has been to them.

 “Scylla has reduced latency from 300 ms to 10 ms, and the database clusters had no errors all year”